webbcam/tiflash/docs/source/index.rst

 Overview
 --------

-**TIFlash** uses TI’s `Code Composer Studio`_ scripting interface `Debug Server Scripting`_ to flash devices.
-It’s essentially a python/command line interface for CCS.
-This is helpful when just needing to perform simple actions like flashing, erasing or resetting a device without having to spin up an entire CCS GUI session.
+**TIFlash** uses TI’s `Code Composer Studio`_ scripting interface (`Debug Server Scripting`_) to flash devices.
+It’s essentially a python/command-line interface for CCS.
+This is extremely useful for python scripts/test automation using Texas Instruments devices.
+In addition, TIFlash makes it easy to perform simple actions like flashing, erasing or resetting a device without having to spin up an entire CCS GUI session.

 ..
 Features
 .. --------